An explanation of the 17 signs and symptoms of cancer

 1. Abnormal periods or pelvic pain

-Most women have the occasional irregular period or cramps.
-But persistent pain or changes in your cycle can be a sign of cervical, uterine or ovarian cancer.
+Most women occasionally have irregular period or cramps.
+But ongoing pain or changes in your cycle can be a sign of cervical cancer, endometrial cancer or ovarian cancer.

 2. Changes in bathroom habits

-Significant changes in bodily functions can indicate colon, prostate or bladder cancer, among other cancers.
-Warning signs include persistent constipation or diarrhea; black or red blood in your stool; black, tarry stools; more frequent urination; and blood in your urine.
+Major changes in bodily functions can indicate colon cancer, prostate cancer or bladder cancer, among other cancers.
+Important signs to be aware of include persistent constipation or diarrhea; black or red blood in your stool; black, tarry stools; more frequent urination; and blood in your urine.

 3. Bloating